w3f/Grants-Program/applications/subquery.md

 #### Step #2: Run an indexer
 Prerequisites
-* An archive node to extract chain data from
 * A postgres database
+* If storage query is used, then an archive node is required to extract chain data from, otherwise a non-archive full node can do.
+For archive node's endpoint people can use onfinality, free tier should be able to cover most of cases.
+* A moderate computer to run indexer in the background

 Then start our `@subql/node` with the path of local subquery project as arguments, `@subql/node` will handle the rest.